 Measures cup-for-cup on most recipes.
 Comes in a large, 4-pound bag.
-Vegan and organic.
+Vegan and organic, as well as kosher.
 Doesn't contain xanthan gum.
 Makes good bread and cookies.
 Low fat and low sodium.

-This product is labeled soy-, egg-, milk-, and corn-free as well as gluten-free, but was produced on equipment that also makes products containing tree nuts, soy, eggs, and milk.
+This product was produced on equipment that also makes products containing tree nuts, soy, eggs, and milk.

 No need to adjust your measurements.
 Use the same amount of flour as called for in all recipes.
 Price is for 8 bags of 2 pounds each.
 Bag is resealable.
 Opens wide for convenient scooping.
 Cooks well in lots of products like cakes and cookies.

 Contains xanthan gum.
 Some complaints about granular texture that doesn't taste like typical flour.